Holographic algorithm: Holant problems

-which is a sum over all variable assignments, the product of every constraint, where the inputs to the constrain $f_v$ are the variables on the incident hyperedges of $v$.
+which is a sum over all variable assignments, the product of every constraint, where the inputs to the constraint $f_v$ are the variables on the incident hyperedges of $v$.

 A Holant problem is like a #CSP except the input must be a graph, not a hypergraph.
 Restricting the class of input graphs in this way is indeed a generalization.
 Given a #CSP instance, replace each hyperedge e of size s with a vertex v of degree s with edges incident to the vertices contained in e.
 The constraint on v is the equality function of arity s.
 This identifies all of the variables on the edges incident to v, which is the same effect as the single variable on the hyperedge e.

 In the context of Holant problems, the expression in (1) is called the Holant after a related exponential sum introduced by Valiant.

 Holographic reduction

 A standard technique in complexity theory is a many-one reduction, where an instance of one problem is reduced to an instance of another (hopefully simpler) problem.

 However, holographic reductions between two computational problems preserve the sum of solutions without necessarily preserving correspondences between solutions.
 For instance, the total number of solutions in both sets can be preserved, even though individual problems do not have matching solutions.
 The sum can also be weighted, rather than simply counting the number of solutions, using linear basis vectors.